This post may contain affiliate links. Please read our disclosure policy.

 • Refrigerator: If you happen to have leftover sauce, you can reheat it but proceed with caution.
 Add a teaspoon or two of milk/cream to the pasta and sauce, then simmer it over low heat or heat in the microwave at 50% power, stirring often, until warmed through.
 Reheat slowly and stir frequently or the sauce can break and create a greasy mess.

-Fettuccine Alfredo in a bowl with a fork.
+Fettuccine noodles with alfredo sauce in a small bowl with pasta twirled onto a fork.

 • Let it simmer.
 Be sure to turn the heat down when you add the Parmesan cheese.
 You don’t want to boil this sauce at all, just a simmer (a few small bubbles coming to the top) will do fine.
-Boiling can result in a broken sauce, and nobody likes that.
+Boiling can cause the butter and cream to separate or “break” the sauce.

 • Salt your pasta.
 The sauce won’t need any added salt, but do add salt to your pasta water.
 At least a tablespoon or two to 4-5 quarts of boiling water.